 - Able to meet the requirements outlined in the Essential Capabilities document with or without reasonable accommodation

 - Interns who wish to work with rabies vector species in rehabilitative care must receive pre-exposure rabies inoculation

-The internship time commitment is 30 hours/week for 12 weeks.
+The internship time commitment is 32 hours/week for 12 weeks.
 International interns are solely responsible for obtaining any required visas.
-On-site housing is not available, but we may be able to help find affordable off-site boarding.
+The internship is unpaid and on-site housing is not available, but we may be able to help find affordable off-site boarding.

 Interns must pass a criminal background check and sign a waiver and release of liability.

-To apply, fill out an application.
-Note: you will be asked to submit a cover letter and résumé with this application.
+To apply, fill out an application below.
+Note: you will be asked to submit a cover letter, résumé, and completed Essential Capabilities document with the application.